KingTeky/MyWhiteboard/RealtimeCollabfeatures.md

 ## 🔮 Next Step
 I’d suggest scaffolding a **`SidebarManager`** component that:
-- Registers modules (`chat`, `thumbnails`, etc.).
+- Registers modules (`chat`, `quick-jump`, etc.).
 - Handles drag‑drop reordering.
 - Persists layout state.
 - Renders modules in the right pane.

 ---

-👉 Do you want me to draft a **component diagram** showing `LiveCharts`, `SidebarManager`, `ChatModule`, and `ThumbnailsModule` so you can drop it into your planning docs?
+👉 Do you want me to draft a **component diagram** showing `LiveCharts`, `SidebarManager`, `ChatModule`, and `QuickJumpModule` so you can drop it into your planning docs?
 That would give you a clear visual of how these pieces interact.

-Perfect — here’s a **component diagram** for the modular Live Mode you described, showing how the fixed scrollable charts interact with the flexible sidebar modules (thumbnails, chat, etc.).
+Perfect — here’s a **component diagram** for the modular Live Mode you described, showing how the fixed scrollable charts interact with the flexible sidebar modules (Quick Jump, chat, etc.).
 You can drop this straight into your planning docs as a **Mermaid diagram**:

 ```mermaid
 flowchart LR